vibe-lab-gsd/car-independence/lit-review/notes.md

 * Person-based measures-accessibility at the individual level taking into account personal possibilities and constraints (‘the number of activities where an individual can participate’)
 * Utility-basedmeasures,analyzingthe(economic) benefits that people derive from access to the spatially distributed activities

+3. (@Liao2022) This study evaluates disparities in travel time between private car (car) and public transport (PT).
+* They developed a ratio metric- Travel Time Ratio (TTR) to compare PT to car performance TTR = PT travel time / Car travel time

+* Temporal and Spatial Sensitivity t=The travel time disparity, as quantified by the travel time ratio R (pt travel time divided by the car travel time), varies widely during an average weekday, by location and time of day.

 ##